Windswept by Karen Henriksen

 above from left: ‘Curly Sou-wester’ in latex/nylon; ‘Sculpted Hoodie’ in faux suede; ‘Giant Peaked Cap’ in scorched phospher bronze; ‘Windswept Headscarf’ in latex/nylon; ‘Windswept Bonnet’ in leather

-Whilst still at the RCA, she began to experiment with asymmetric pattern-cutting to create her own ‘windswept’ flat cap.
-This was followed by a deeper-fitting version, which later was named simply ‘DC’, and by the Windswept Rain Hat, which continues to be one of her bestselling designs.
+Fresh from presenting the collection on the college catwalk, whilst still at the RCA, Karen began to experiment with asymmetric pattern-cutting.
+Her re-imagined iconic British flat cap became the ‘Windswept Flat Cap’.
+This was soon followed by a deeper-fitting version, ‘DC’, which in turn led to many other variations, including ‘Georgia’ and the Windswept Rain Hat, which continues to be one of her